Atlantic City (1944 film)

-Atlantic City is a 1944 American musical romance directed by Ray McCarey and starring Constance Moore.
+Atlantic City is a 1944 American musical romance film directed by Ray McCarey and starring Constance Moore.
 The film concerns the formative years of Atlantic City, New Jersey.
 Vaudeville acts are re-created in the story of how Atlantic City became a famous resort.
 The supporting cast features Louis Armstrong and Dorothy Dandridge.
 The film was reissued in 1950 under the title Atlantic City Honeymoon.

 It was the most expensive film in Republic's history.

 Plot

 In 1915, Atlantic City is a sleepy seaside resort, but Brad Taylor, son of a small hotel and vaudeville house proprietor, has big plans: he thinks it can be "the playground of the world."
 Brad's wheeling and dealing proves remarkably successful in attracting big enterprises and big shows, but brings him little success in personal relationships.
 Full of nostalgic songs and acts, some with the original artists.